 Many states collect a brief purpose or, more commonly, an NAICS code to classify your industry; how that data is used varies by state.

-The fact is that an LLC usually grows and changes over time, so it could have more than one purpose at any given time, or the business purpose of your company could change from the original purpose statement.
+The fact is that an LLC usually grows and changes over time, so it could have more than one purpose at any given time, or the business purpose of your company could change from the original purpose statement as the scope of business activities expands.

 The good news is that most states will allow you to change your company purpose statement with an amendment to your LLC Articles of Organization.

 Another important thing you should remember if you’re changing your company’s purpose is that you’ll also need to make an amendment to your LLC operating agreement.
-This typically requires company board members to vote on whether to amend the document, and whether they accept the new purpose statement.
+This typically requires members (and managers, if manager-managed), following the operating agreement, to approve whether to amend the document and accept the new purpose statement.

 NAICS Code Used for LLC Business Purpose Statement